 Residential care SHOW

 Renting from the council, a housing association or private landlord SHOW

 Buying your own home (called the ‘HOLD’ scheme) SHOW

 Wherever you decide to live, you might need support to meet your needs and work towards outcomes that are important to you.

 We can assess whether you are eligible for support.
-We'll find out what your needs and strengths are.
-We'll then work with you to identify what is the best way to meet your needs and use your strengths.
+We will find out what your needs and strengths are.
+Then we will work with you to identify what is the best way to meet your needs and use your strengths.
 This might include a range of services including:

 - Support in your home

 - Short breaks or respite

 If you are eligible and have had an assessment, we will offer you the choice of a personal budget to pay for your care and support.